BogRtM/Mortician/README.md

 **Tips**<br/>
 • Ghouls hit by your shovel will be launched in the direction that you are facing.
 You can influence the angle by looking up or down.<br/>
 • Ghouls don't inherit your items, but they do proc your on-hit effects, and any kill they earn will belong to you.<br/>
-• Unlike ghouls, your tombstone does inherit your items.
+• Unlike ghouls, your tombstone does inherit your items.<br/>
+~~Also I know he's overpowered as shit any semblance of balance is out the window~~

 ![image](https://github.com/BogRtM/Mortician/assets/55299061/e66356cb-d474-48ec-ab03-a2347d2b368b)
 ![image](https://github.com/BogRtM/Mortician/assets/55299061/8d644b23-f406-47ca-a6c6-c8eeef937fad)